 Dental hygiene for dogs and cats is essential for their overall health and well-being.
 Studies have found that an estimated 80% of dogs over the age of three have gum disease

 The mouth is very important to animals as they spend their days not only eating and chewing but also …. grooming, removing insects from their coat and manipulating things.
+Each tooth has its function, like a piece of machinery, that is a reflection on its heritage as hunters and opportunistic feeders.
 The mouth has a good blood supply and contains many nerves making dental issues a potential problem.
 If your pet has a sore mouth you may be unaware as they are unable to tell you about it!

 Sometimes there are no signs at all that your pet is suffering from dental problems, but typical signs can include: